hdz369/tradeMarkIndexing/README.md

 ### Cons
 - By using multiple models instead of one VLM, we need to be more cautious about the memory usage and time consumption (speed)
-- Surprisingly, the performance of current SOTA OCR models and image captioning models can not compete with that of a VLM
+- Surprisingly, the current SOTA OCR models and image captioning models underperform compared to VLM in this case
 - A suitable image captioning model was not found to accomplish the description task.

 ## Final Solution: OCR+VLM